How to Enjoy the Best Views in Switzerland (With or Without Hiking)

-Ready to find out about great mountains in Switzerland which views come without much effort?
+Ready to find out about the great mountains in Switzerland, which views come without much effort?

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 The views from Mount Pilatus have made it into my top three for the best mountain view in Switzerland- two hours in the waiting line to get in the cogwheel train was worth it.